KernCore91/-SC-Insurgency-Weapons-Project/README.md

 * Restriction Series
 * Afrikakorps Series

-If you want to know how to add these scripts, take a look at their scripts in the folder: **scripts/maps/ins2/maps** and add their specific map_script command in there.
+If you want to know how to add these scripts, take a look at their scripts in the folder: **scripts/maps/ins2/maps** and add their specific map_script command in the map's *.cfg* file.

-## Notes
+#### Optimized World Models

+The world models offered in this project are heavily optimized to help increase player performance, both polygon-wise and texture-wise while also keeping visual fidelity with the View Models.

+#### Extras

 This pack includes a *.fgd* file in case you would like to use the weapons in your map.
+Check out [this guide](https://github.com/KernCore91/-SC-Insurgency-Weapons-Project/wiki/Creating-your-own-Register-File) on how to prepare your map script and resources for servers and players.

 This pack also includes a test map called: *sc_insurgency*.
 Use it to try the new weapons out.

+## Notes

 Some weapons include a mode to change the firerate on them, you'll notice a sprite appear on your screen telling you the weapon's fire mode (Semi auto, Burst Fire, Full Auto), use ***E + R*** (or whatever key your *+use* and *+reload* is bound to) to change them;